ldegen/agg/README.md

 uploaded to a local ElasticSearch node using the given name as target index.
 Implies `-b`.

+### `-S <fixed pk>, --S=<fixed pk>`

+When you want to aggregate all data into a single document but still want to index this document using some apriori known primary key, use this option.

+It behaves like `-b -s` but allows you to specify a primary key for the document.

 ### `-t <type>`

 Used in conjunction with `-I` to specify the document type.
 Defaults to